 Units of Competency

-The 12 core units and a minimum 5 electives must be completed in order to finish the course.
+The 12 core units and 5 electives must be completed in order to finish the course.

 CHCDIV001 –Work with diverse people